 Part Load: When goods from more than one house move share a vehicle.

 Pre Move Survey: A removal company’s visit to the current address to assess the volume of belongings to be moved.
 They will then calculate the cost of the removal service and equipment/workforce needed for the house move.

-Planning permissions - or planning consent - is the authorization required in the United Kingdom in order to be allowed to build on land, extend a building, or change the use of land or buildings.
+Planning permissions (Planning content): The authorization required in the United Kingdom in order to be allowed to build on land, extend a building, or change the use of land or buildings.

-Property Ombudsman - The Property Ombudsman has powers that allow him to make awards of compensation for financial loss and/or aggravation, distress and inconvenience, where he feels appropriate.
+Property Ombudsman: The Property Ombudsman has powers that allow them to make awards of compensation for financial loss and/or aggravation, distress and inconvenience, where they feel appropriate.
 The service is free of charge for the public.
-He is not a regulator or consumer guardian.
+They are not a regulator or consumer guardian.

-Property Questionnaire – Document essential for property sellers in Scotland.
+Property Questionnaire (PQ): Document essential for property sellers in Scotland.
 To be completed by the seller, the PQ gives prospective buyers useful information about the property.
 It includes information such as parking arrangements, council tax bands, and any local authority notices or notes of alterations that have been made to the home.
-Included in the Home Report.
+It is included in the Home Report.

-Quotes – Indicative prices for a service. reallymoving.com provides instant quotes for removals, conveyancing, surveys, Home Reports and EPCs.
+Quotes: Indicative prices for a service.
+Reallymoving provides instant quotes for removals, conveyancing, surveys, Home Reports and EPCs.

 Putting back together an item of furniture that had been disassembled into separate parts.

 Repaying your mortgage by taking out an alternative mortgage the usually replaces the first, but still secured on the same property.